nealswayze/nealswayze.github.io/about.md

 ## Work Experience

-I have worked with a variety of different stakeholders and researchers to leverage remote sensing data for natural resource monitoring:
+I have worked with a variety of stakeholders and researchers to leverage remote sensing data for natural resource monitoring:

 - [Colorado Natural Heritage Program][Colorado-Natural-Heritage-Program]
 - [Forest Biometrics Lab][Forest-Biometrics-Lab]